 This course traces this history of England from the Anglo-Saxon invasions of the fifth and sixth centuries to the political unrest and economic crises of the fourteenth and fifteenth centuries.
 Approaching medieval England through the broad lenses of myth-making, nation-building, and identity-creation, we will focus on some of the larger trends and developments that help explain the distinctive liberalism and individualism of English culture, e.g. the breakdown of feudalism, life in the medieval town and on the manor, the origins and evolution of the common law, and the rise of Parliament.
 Our exploration will take the shape of a multidisciplinary journey and will include in-depth analysis of art and literature as well as religious and political texts.

 The music known as jazz has been celebrated and performed by peoples throughout the world.
 This course will examine the music itself as well as the role that race has played in the creation of jazz, the perception of its history, and the perceived authenticity of present-day jazz.
 We will examine the music from a historical perspective through the study of the music and lives of its creators and practitioners beginning with precursors in ragtime and minstrelsy and continuing into the modern era.
 Students will learn to make aesthetic judgments, identify various jazz styles, and discuss their relevance to their time and to the present.
-Classes are planned to include guest artists from the Baltimore jazz scene, examples in various media, and live performances by the instructor.
-(Available online)

 This course explores primary sources of apocalyptic literature in the Bible, the ancient Near Eastern world, and various religions and cultures.
 In seeking to define the term “apocalypse,” the class will study the political, social, and economic forces that contribute to the formation of this rich genre of literature.
 Utilizing this knowledge, students will analyze manifestations of apocalyptic in movies, television shows, comic books, and other media.